wp-plugins/combo-slideshow/readme.txt

 === Combo Slideshow ===
 Contributors: 3dolab
 Donate link: http://www.3dolab.net/en/combo-slideshow
-Tags: slideshow, slide show, combo, slideshow gallery, slides, image, gallery, content, highlight, showcase, javascript, jquery, mootools, nivo, nivo slider
+Tags: slideshow, slide show, combo, slider, slideshow gallery, slides, image, gallery, nivo, nivo slider, content, post_types, highlight, showcase, javascript, jquery, mootools
 Requires at least: 2.8
 Tested up to: 4.0.1
-Stable tag: 1.9
+Stable tag: 1.91
-The features of the best slideshow javascript effects and WP plugins: blog posts highlights, image galleries, custom slides and more!
+Featuring a slideshow javascript with multiple settings and transition effects: blog highlights, post types & taxonomies, galleries, custom slides and more!

 == Description ==

-Combo Slideshow is a photo and image viewing mash-up plugin that integrates the features of the best available javascript slideshow effects and WordPress plugins.
+Combo Slideshow is a photo and image viewing mash-up plugin that integrates the features of the acclaimed jQuery based javascript slideshow Nivo Slider with multiple settings, transition effects and a compatible fallback to the MooTools framework for older or outdated setups.
-It works natively in conjunction with the WordPress image upload and gallery system, through the javascript frameworks JQuery or MooTools.
+It works natively in conjunction with the WordPress media library.

 = Enjoy: =
 * Full control over speed, transition and navigation options